pachyderm/pachyderm/doc/docs/deploy-manage/index.md

       </div>
       <div class="mdl-card__supporting-text">
-        Learn how to deploy Pachyderm in your cloud environment, locally, or in Pachyderm,
+        Learn how to deploy Pachyderm in your cloud environment, locally, or in Pachyderm
         Hub.
       </div>
       <div class="mdl-card__actions mdl-card--border">